boakyeni/data-visualization-and-curve-fitting/README.md

 ## Installation

-You can install the `curvefitgui` from [PyPi](https://pypi.org/project/complex-curve-fit-gui/):
+You can install the `complex-curve-fit-gui` from [PyPi](https://pypi.org/project/complex-curve-fit-gui/):

-    pip install curvefitgui
+    pip install complex-curve-fit-gui

 The GUI is supported on Python 3.7 and above.
-**Note**: only `curvefitgui` is installed without any required dependencies.
+**Note**: only `complex-curve-fit-gui` is installed without any required dependencies.
 Depending on if you are using pip or conda to manage your environment you should manually install the following additional packages:

 - Using `pip`: